-The lab grades are: Acceptably on track (1), Not yet acceptably on track (0), and Neither (0.5).
+The draft assignment grades are: Pass (Acceptably on track) (1), Fail (Not yet acceptably on track) (0), and Neither (0.5).

 Final Exam Essay Questions Rubric

 Please respond to the following question as concretely and as clearly as you can, citing specifics from your term project (i.e., avoid generalities-statements that apply to most projects of your overall type).
 To demonstrate your understanding, use your own words.
 Where you have no clear conclusions, describe the relevant trade-offs.
 Each question will be evaluated using rubrics like the following.